jelson/aqi/README.md

    - Your integration is now available for testing on devices linked to your Google account

-#### 3. Link Your Account in Google Home App
+#### 4. Link Your Account in Google Home App

 1. Open the Google Home app on your phone
 2. Tap "+" (Add) → "Set up device" → "Works with Google"
 3. Search for your project name (e.g., "AQI Sensors")
-4. Tap it and sign in with the username/password from your config file
+4. Tap it and you'll be redirected to Google Sign-In
+5. Sign in with a Google account that's listed in your config file's `users` section
+6. Grant permission to the integration
-5. Google will discover your sensors
+7. Google will discover your sensors

 You should now see sensors like "Bedroom Air Quality" and "Office Air Quality" in the account linking confirmation (though they won't appear in the main Google Home interface - this is normal for sensors).

-#### 4. Try Voice Queries
+#### 5. Try Voice Queries

 Say to any Google Home device or Google Assistant:
 - **"Hey Google, what's the bedroom air quality?"**